alexandertataurov/fin-model/frontend/DESIGN_SYSTEM_PRD.md

 - tokenized colors in `AnalyticsDashboard`, `LineChart`, and `PieChart`
 - replaced inline styles in `FileUploadDropzone` with tokens
 - applied design tokens in `WaterfallChart` and `ParameterEditor`
+- removed MUI-based `ThemeToggle` and switched to design component
+- switched App and tests to new ThemeProvider

 ### Pending
 - consolidate UI directories into one